Published on July 28, 2023

 Google’s 15MB crawl limit is a crucial factor to consider when optimizing your website.

-And how does it affect your website’s performance in search results?
+But what exactly does this limit mean, and how does it affect your website’s performance in search results?

-In this post, we’ll delve into these questions and more, providing you with a comprehensive understanding of Google’s 15MB crawl limit and how to effectively manage it.
+In this blog post, we’ll delve into these questions and more, providing you with a comprehensive understanding of Google’s 15MB crawl limit and how to effectively manage it.

 What is Google’s 15MB Crawl Limit?